wavesplatform/docs.wavesplatform/docs/en/blockchain/token/waves.md

 # WAVES

 **WAVES** is the native [token](/en/blockchain/token/) of the Waves blockchain.
 [Block generators](/en/blockchain/node/mining-node) receive [transaction fees](/en/blockchain/transaction/transaction-fee) and [block rewards](/en/blockchain/mining/mining-reward) in WAVES, which encourages generators to maintain and develop the blockchain network infrastructure.
-The more WAVES the generator holds (by ownership or lease), the greater is its chance to add the next block.
+The more WAVES the generator holds (by ownership or lease), the greater its chance to add the next block is.

 ## WAVES Parameters